 For further information, contact Dr. René Bes, firstname.lastname@example.org

-Research fields of the Institute for Atmospheric and Earth System Research (INAR) include climate change, atmospheric aerosol particles, boundary layer meteorology, ecosystem-atmosphere interactions, hydrosphere geophysics, simulations of molecular clusters, dynamic, numeric and radar meteorology, and forest ecological studies.
-INAR is leading the Atmosphere and Climate Competence Center (ACCC) of the Academy of Finland.
+Research fields of the Institute for Atmospheric and Earth System Research (INAR) include atmospheric aerosol particles, ecosystem-atmosphere interactions, climate change, air quality, boundary layer meteorology, hydrosphere geophysics, simulations of molecular clusters, dynamic, numeric and radar meteorology, and forest ecological studies.
+INAR is leading the Atmosphere and Climate Competence Center (ACCC), Flagship of the Research Council of Finland.

-Based on the initial review of the applications, some of the applicants will be interviewed in February 2022.
+Application deadline is 31.1.2024.
+Based on the initial review of the received applications, some of the applicants will be interviewed in early February 2024.

-For more information, please contact Tuomo Nieminen (firstname.lastname@example.org).
+For more information on the summer work application, please contact Tuomo Nieminen (firstname.lastname@example.org).